rcl-ssl/docs/api/azure-appservice.md

 ## Renew a Certificate about to Expire

-To update a certificate about to expire, send a **POST** request to :
+To renew a certificate about to expire, send a **POST** request to :

 ```bash
 /prod/v3/ssl/certificate/subscription/{your-subscription}/schedule/renew